Neahtid/neahtid.github.io/index.md

   <div class="container">
     <h2>"Software and Hardware that break technology barriers"</h2>
     <h3 id="section_1_h3" class="animated-hidden">
-      We research and develop hardware and software applications with high demand infrastructure deployments.
-Helping boutique partners since 2001.
+      Helping our boutique partners since 2001 in research and developing Hardware and Software applications for high demand infrastructure deployments.
     </h3>
   </div>
 </header>
 <section class="section-2">
   <h2>Where ideas become reality</h2>
   <p>
-    We have the skills for Research and Development of Software and Hardware projects with quality and security standards used in financial industries.
+    We have the skills for Research and Development in Software and Hardware projects with quality and security standards used in Big Techs and financial industries.
   </p>
 </section>
 <section class="section-3" id="section-3">